opowell/jtree/docs/README.md

 - session queues: save sequences of treatments (including their options) for re-use.

 #### Planned features
-- same look and functionality as z-Tree and oTree:
+- same look and functionality as z-Tree and oTree.
 - users: share one server among many experimenters.
 - rooms: persistent links for subjects.